-Table 13-1 describes the help command.

-'''

-racadm help
+Table A-1.
+Help Command

-racadm help <subcommand>
+racadm help racadm help <subcommand>

-'''

 The help subcommand lists all of the subcommands that are available when using the racadm command along with a one-line description.
 You may also type a subcommand after help to get the syntax for a specific subcommand.